 Care in the Community

 Knowing your numbers is a vital part of managing your health.
 We offer a full menu of health screens to identify early warning signs of a potential disease.
-This offers everyone the opportunity to take affordable action.
+This self-pay program offers everyone the opportunity to take affordable action.
 Screens involve a finger stick or blood draw.
 Contact us for details and to schedule an appointment with our wellness nurse.
 No prescription is needed.

 - Cholestech Lipid Profile